Georgios Dasios

 Georgios Dasios (Γεώργιος Ντάσιος; born 12 May 1983) is a Greek former professional footballer who played as a right-back.

 Career

 Born in Ioannina, Dasios has spent his entire career playing for local side PAS Giannina and was elected team captain.
 By the end of the 2014/15 season, he completed 299 appearances with PAS.
 Throughout his career, Dasios scored 11 goals.
 His contract expired on 30 June 2015 as it wasn't renewed.

-On 6 August 2015 Dasios signed a contract with Olympiakos Volou.
+On 6 August 2015 Dasios signed a contract with Olympiacos Volos.
 He played nine times in the league and made one appearance in the cup.

 On 29 January 2016 he signed a contract with Lamia.

-On 29 June 2016 he signed a contract with Apollon Smyrni.
-On 2 January 2018 he was released from Apollon Smyrni.
+On 29 June 2016 he signed a contract with Apollon Smyrnis.
+On 2 January 2018 he was released from Apollon Smyrnis.
 Three days later he joined Panachaiki on a one-and-a-half-year contract.

-Post retirement
+Post-retirement

 After he retired from playing, Dasios returned to PAS Giannina as Director of Football.